benoitc/gunicorn/docs/source/signals.rst

 At this point, two instances of Gunicorn are running, handling the incoming requests together.
-To phase the old instance out, you have to send the **WINCH** signal to the old master process, and its worker processes will start to gracefully shut down.
+To phase the old instance out, you have to send a ``WINCH`` signal to the old master process, and its worker processes will start to gracefully shut down.

-At this point you can still revert to the old server because it hasn't closed its listen sockets yet, by following these steps:
+At this point you can still revert to the old process since it hasn't closed its listen sockets yet, by following these steps:

-- Send the HUP signal to the old master process - it will start the worker processes without reloading a configuration file
+- Send a ``HUP`` signal to the old master process - it will start the worker processes without reloading a configuration file
-- Send the TERM signal to the new master process to gracefully shut down its worker processes
+- Send a ``TERM`` signal to the new master process to gracefully shut down its worker processes
-- Send the QUIT signal to the new master process to force it quit
+- Send a ``QUIT`` signal to the new master process to force it quit

-If for some reason the new worker processes do not quit, send the KILL signal to them after the new master process quits, and everything is exactly as before the upgrade attempt.
+If for some reason the new worker processes do not quit, send a ``KILL`` signal to them after the new master process quits, and everything will back to exactly as before the upgrade attempt.

-If an update is successful and you want to keep the new server, send the TERM signal to the old master process to leave only the new server running::
+If the update is successful and you want to keep the new master process, send a ``TERM`` signal to the old master process to leave only the new server running::

       PID USER      PR  NI  VIRT  RES  SHR S  %CPU %MEM    TIME+  COMMAND